dgray001/gray_online/PLANS.md

 v0.3: flesh out fiddlesticks game
- d: frontend can fully restore state => can refresh page safely
  g: handle lobby room failures by syncing state
  h: handle all other failures by syncing state
  i: upgrade chatbox styling for normal and in-game
  j: remove all panics from backend (no crashing server)
  k: room selector component in lobby list
  l: room selector gives info, lets you join as viewer
- m: proper checks for max players/max viewers when joining lobby room
+ m: proper checks for max players/max viewers when joining lobby room => also can't join as player if game started
  n: alternative rules for fiddlesticks => abstract that section
  o: relaunch button in lobby to rejoin room
  p: lobby properly resets when game is over